15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$

 \section{Congruences of type $(2,3)$}

-\textbf{4.1} Let us further summarize what we have found in the case $n = 3$.
-We assume that $S$ is general enough so that all singularities of the focal surface are ordinary nodes. \begin{itemize} \item[(15)] \it{The focal surface is a quartic surface with 15 nodes, ten of them with $h(x) = 1$ and remaining ones with $h(x) = 2$}. \item[(16)] \it{The surfaces $(l)$ are quintic elliptic ruled surfaces.
-A curve $|l|$ is a triple curves on $(l)$, and its degrees is equal to $4$.
-The curve passes simply through the set of points with $h(x) > 1$}. \item[(17)] \it{The surfaces $(P), P\in \bbP^3,$ form a web of quadrics with base points at the set of nodes $x$ with $h(x) = 2.$} \item[(18)] \it{The surface $R_S$ is a K3 surface.
-The morphism $p:R_S\to \Foc(S)$ is a resolution of singularities and the morphism $q:R_S\to S$ is a double cover with a smooth branch curve $B\in |-2K_S|$. } \end{itemize}
+\textbf{4.1} Let us now summarize what we have found in the case $n = 3$.
+We assume that $S$ is general enough so that all singularities of the focal surface are ordinary nodes. \begin{itemize} \item[(14)] \it{The surface $S$ is a smooth quintic del Pezzo surface anti-canonically embedded in $\bbG\subset \bbP^5$}. \item[(15)] \it{The focal surface $\Foc(S)$ is a quartic surface with 15 nodes, ten of them with $h(x) = 1$ and remaining ones with $h(x) = 2$}. \item[(16)] \it{The surfaces $(l)$ are quintic elliptic ruled surfaces.
+A curve $|l|$ is a singular curve of multiplicity $3$ on $(l)$, it coincides with the base curve of the pencil of quadrics generated by $(P)$ and $(P')$.} \item[(17)] \it{The surfaces $(P), P\in \bbP^3,$ form a web $W$ of quadrics with base points at the set of nodes $x$ with $h(x) = 2.$} Its discriminant surface $\sfD_W$ parameterizing singular quadrics coincides with $\Foc(S)$. \item[(18)] \it{The surface $Y = R_{S'}$ is a K3 surface.
+The morphism $p'=p:Y\to \Foc(S)$ is a minimal resolution of singularities and the morphism $q' = q:Y\to S'=S$ is a finite morphism of degree $2$ with a smooth branch curve $B\in |-2K_S|$. } \end{itemize}